danbev/learning-nodejs/README.md

 to enable/disable FIPS are not avaiable in node (nore are functions enabled/disabled that would otherwise be when when FIPS mode is enabled).

+Perhaps we can set the macro `NODE_FIPS_MODE` if `OPENSSL_FIPS` is set which should be done when linking against an OpenSSL version that support FIPS?

 For instructions building an OpenSSL version with FIPS support see: https://github.com/danbev/learning-libcrypto#fips